PlanetSurgery/FoundRelics/README.md

 ---

 ### Setup Instructions
-   *Tip: This tool is still a WIP, so you may run into issues during setup.*
+   *Tip: This tool is still a WIP, so you may run into issues during setup and use, especially use.
+This is not fully tested.*

 1. **Install Python:**
    Ensure you have Python installed on your machine.
 If not, download it [here](https://www.python.org/downloads/).